Revaluation of an Asset

 Guidelines and Limitations when Revaluing Multiple Assets

-When creating a CSV file to use for bulk asset revaluation, take note of the following guidelines and limitations:
+When creating a CSV file for bulk asset revaluation, review the following guidelines and limitations:

-• The Asset ID and Transaction Date fields on the CSV file are required.
-If one of these fields is left blank, the CSV file will not be processed.
+• The Asset ID and Transaction Date fields in the CSV file are required.
+If one of these fields is blank, the CSV file won't be processed.

 • The value in the Asset column must match the Asset Internal ID.

-• To revalue an asset’s tax method, specify the tax method’s internal ID in the Tax Method ID column.
-Leave the column blank to revalue the asset only.
+• To revalue a tax method, enter its internal ID in the Tax Method ID column.
+Leave the column blank to revalue only the asset.

-• At least one of the optional columns aside from the Tax Method ID and Transaction Reference must have a value.
+• At least one optional column, other than the Tax Method ID and Transaction Reference, must have a value.

 • Only component assets can be revalued.
-Compound assets are not supported.
+Compound assets aren't supported.

-• The numbers and currency amount in the CSV file should follow the number formats defined in Setup > Company > General Preferences.
+• Numbers and currency amounts in the CSV file should follow the formats defined in the General Preferences page.

-• If validation errors are encountered, the CSV file will not be processed even if some rows are valid.
+• If the CSV file has validation errors, it won't be processed even if some rows are valid.

 To revalue multiple assets: